codemaker219/uml-docker/README.md

 A statically linked single-binary Linux kernel running in user mode, capable of running the Docker daemon (`dockerd`) inside the UML environment.

 # Features
 - Build the kernel by simply running ./build.sh.
-The compiled kernel binary will be available at out/linux.
+The compiled kernel binary will be available at out/linux. (no root required, so I use rootless podman)
-- On first boot, the system creates an Ubuntu-based root filesystem.
+- On first boot, the system creates an Ubuntu-based root filesystem under `$pwd/data/rootfs.img`.
 - Docker is automatically installed inside the root filesystem.
 - OpenSSH server runs inside UML.
 - Host TCP port 5022 is forwarded to port 22 (SSH) inside the UML.